USGS-R/RSurvey/inst/misc/future-plans.md

 ## Future Plans

-The purpose of this document is to give interested users a look into what may come in future releases.
+The purpose of this document is to give interested users a look into what may come in future releases of the **RSurvey** package.

 - [ ] Add option for user defined break points, used to partition the colors representing numeric raster values.
 - [ ] Concatenate color palettes based on break points.